 - Rheumatoid Arthritis (RA): Reducing signs and symptoms, inducing major clinical response, inhibiting the progression of structural damage, and improving physical function in adult patients with moderately to severely active RA.
-(1.1) - Juvenile İdiopathic Arthritis (JIA): Reducing signs and symptoms of moderately to severely active polyarticular JIA in patients 2 years of age and older.
-(1.2) - Psoriatic Arthritis (PsA): Reducing signs and symptoms, inhibiting the progression of structural damage, and improving physical function in adult patients with active PsA.
+(1.1) - Juvenile Idiopathic Arthritis (JIA): Reducing signs and symptoms of moderately to severely active polyarticular JIA in patients 2 years of age and older.
+(1.2) - Psoriatic Arthritis (PSA): Reducing signs and symptoms, inhibiting the progression of structural damage, and improving physical function in adult patients with active PSA.
 (1.3) - Ankylosing Spondylitis (AS): Reducing signs and symptoms in adult patients with active AS.
-(1.4) - Crohn's Disease (CD): Treatment of moderately to severely active Crohn's disease in adults and pediatric patients 6 years of age and older.
+(1.4) Crohn's Disease (CD): Treatment of moderately to severely active Crohn's disease in adults and - Cronn's Disease (CD): Ireatment of moderately to severely active cronn's disease in adults and pediatric patients 6 years of age and older.
 (1.5) - Ulcerative Colitis (UC): Treatment of moderately to severely active ulcerative colitis in adult patients.
+(1.6)

-(1.6) - Limitations of Use: Effectiveness has not been established in patients who have lost response to or were intolerant to TNF blockers. - Plaque Psoriasis (Ps): Treatment of adult patients with moderate to severe chronic plaque psoriasis who are candidates for systemic therapy or phototherapy, and when other systemic therapies are medically less appropriate.
-(17) - Hidradenitis Suppurativa (HS): treatment of moderate to severe hidradenitis suppurativa in adult nations (18) - Uveitis (UV): treatment of non-infectious intermediate, posterior, and panuveitis in adult patients (1.9)
+Limitations of Use: Effectiveness has not been established in patients who have lost response to or were intolerant to TNF blockers.

+- Plaque Psoriasis (Ps): Treatment of adult patients with moderate to severe chronic plaque psoriasis who are candidates for systemic therapy or phototherapy, and when other systemic therapies are medically less appropriate.
+(1.7) - Hidradenitis Suppurativa (HS): treatment of moderate to severe hidradenitis suppurativa in adult patients (1.8) - Uveitis (UV): treatment of non-infectious intermediate, posterior, and panuveitis in adult patients (1.9)